What is Housing First?

 As the name suggests, the Housing First practice dispenses with decades of trying to determine who is “housing ready” or using the promise of housing to reward people for achieving some pre-determined clinical goal such as psychiatric stability or drug and alcohol abstinence.
 These outdated approaches lead to high failure rates and the false notion that homeless people like living on the streets.

 DESC pioneered the Housing First model in this region in the 1990’s.
-As this innovative approach to ending homelessness among our community’s most vulnerable men and women proved to be effective, slowly other organizations began to consider its viability.
+As this innovative approach to ending homelessness among our community’s most vulnerable adults proved to be effective, slowly other organizations began to consider its viability.
 Today both the United Way of King County and Seattle/King County government have embraced Housing First as an effective and affordable answer to homelessness.
-Operating in partnership with these agencies, DESC has become the leading developer of permanent supportive housing for our community’s most vulnerable men and women.
+Operating in partnership with these agencies, DESC has become the leading developer of permanent supportive housing for our community’s most vulnerable adults.

 Housing First has been recognized as a promising practice by national researchers and policymakers.
 As a result, communities around the country are piloting projects that employ Housing First principles.